baselime/docs/cli/getting-started.md

 ---

+## Connecting to GIT

+We recommend that your OAC lives in git with your source code.
+To sync the pregenerated queries and dashboards from your local machine run `baselime pull` if it detects that the service has not been initialised locally yet the cli will prompt you to select the service from a list of all your services.
+Once you have selected it will download all the queries, alerts, and dashboards locally.

 ## Next Steps

 Now that you've gotten your feet wet with the Baselime CLI, you can learn more about the other commands and features available.
 Here are a few places to start: